beanbaginc/kgb/README.rst

 kgb's spies and mock_'s patching are very different from each other.
 When patching using mock, you're simply replacing a method on a class with something that looks like a method, and that works great except you're limited to methods on classes.
-You can't override something a top-level function, like ``urllib2.urlopen``.
+You can't override a top-level function, like ``urllib2.urlopen``.

 kgb spies leave the function or method where it is.
 What it *does* do is